-A cookie is a small piece of text sent to your browser by websites you visit that enables a website to remember information about your visit, such as your preferred language and other options, in order to facilitate your next visit and make the website more useful to you.
-Cookies play a very important role and contribute to a better browsing experience for the user.
+A cookie is a small piece of text that websites you visit send to your browser that allows the website to remember information about your visit, such as your preferred language and other choices, to facilitate your next visit and make the site more useful to you.
+Cookies play a very important role and contribute to improving the user’s browsing experience.

 Types of cookies

-Depending on the entity that manages the domain from where the cookies are sent and processes the data obtained, two types can be distinguished: proprietary cookies and third-party cookies.
+Depending on who manages the domain from which cookies are sent and the processing of the data obtained, two types can be distinguished: own cookies and third-party cookies.

-There is also a second classification according to the period of time that remains stored in the client’s browser, which may be session cookies or persistent cookies.
+There is also a second classification according to the length of time they remain stored in the client’s browser, which may be session cookies or persistent cookies.

-Finally, there is a further classification of five types of cookies according to the purpose for which the data obtained is processed: technical cookies, personalization cookies, analytics cookies, advertising cookies and behavioral cookies.
+Finally, there is another classification that includes five types of cookies depending on the purpose for which the obtained data are processed: technical cookies, personalized cookies, analytical cookies, advertising cookies and advertising cookies.
+Behavioral.

-The cookies that are used on this portal are specified below, along with their type and function.
+The cookies used on this portal are specified below, as well as their type and function.

-Through web analytics, information is obtained regarding the number of users accessing the web, the number of pages viewed, the frequency and frequency of visits, their duration, the browser used, the operator providing the service, the language, the device you are using and the city to which the private IP address is assigned. you to it.
-Information that allows better and more appropriate service from this portal.
+Through web analytics, information is obtained regarding the number of users accessing the site, the number of pages viewed, the frequency and duration of visits, the browser used, the operator providing the service, and the language.
+Which you are using and the city your IP address is assigned to.
+Information that allows a better and more convenient service from this portal.

-To ensure your anonymity, Google will anonymize your information by truncating your IP address before storing it, so that Google Analytics is not used to identify or collect personally identifiable information from visitors to the Site.
-Google may pass the information collected by Google Analytics to third parties only when it is legally required to do so.
-According to the Google Analytics Terms of Service, Google will not associate your IP address with any other data held by Google.
+To ensure anonymity, Google will anonymize your information by truncating your IP address before storing it, so Google Analytics is not used to locate or collect personally identifiable information from site visitors.
+Google may only transmit information collected by Google Analytics to third parties where legally required to do so.
+Under the Google Analytics Terms of Service, Google will not associate your IP address with any other data held by Google.

 How to modify your cookie settings

-You can restrict, block or delete the cookies of the University of Granada or any other web page, using your browser.
-The process is different in each browser, the Help function will show you how to do it.
+You can restrict, block or delete cookies from the University of Granada or any other website, using your browser.
+The process is different in each browser, and the Help function will show you how to do it.